ramon-astudillo/vimbox/README.md

 * Works in OSX and Linux, uses dropbox v2 API (`python 2` and `3` supported).

+* Experimental support for a dropbox paper backend allowing to edit directly from URL

 # Examples

 Create a new file on dropbox or register locally a file created on other